miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     $ ls
     bar/ foo/

 `rm` cannot be used with directories, unless accompanied by `-r` flag (short for *recursive*).
-What this means is that `rm` will go into every directory in the specified path and delete files one by one, recursively up each directory inside.
-If you don’t understand this, it’s fine, unless you do programming.
-Just remember that it deletes all the files and directories in the specified path.
+This means that `rm` will go into every directory in the specified path and delete files one by one, recursively up each directory inside.

     $ ls
     bar/ foo/